shishenyxx/Adult_brain_somatic_mosaicism/pipelines/WGS_processing_pipeline/README.md

 ----------------------------

 ## Output:
-The final output bam is in the recaled_bams folder
+The final output bam is in the recaled_bams folder.